ahmedessam235/MuseumAPI/README.txt

 	9 - React Routers for handling the different components.

-MVC architecture was used for the whole project and the project consists of the following pathes: server
+Microservice architecture was used for the whole project and the project consists of the following pathes: server
   ------
 		1 - models: stored data types